Skip to contents

 • max_clim: Defines what counts as an "analog"

-• theta: Controls weight decay.
+• theta: Controls kernel decay.
 The weight should decay to a small value at the max_clim/max_geog boundary.
 If theta is too large relative to thresholds, the hard cutoffs do most of the filtering and weighting becomes nearly uniform.
-For Gaussian weights with three or fewer climate variables, a reasonable rule of thumb is to set theta to max_* / 3.
+For Gaussian kernels with three or fewer climate variables, a reasonable rule of thumb is to set theta to max_* / 3.

 Interpreting Results